Nachtalb/aiopixiv/README.md

 # AIOPixiv: Asyncio-Based Python Library for Pixiv API

+> ⚠ This tool is under strong development, only a subset of it's future
+> functionality has been implemented yet.

 **AIOPixiv** is an asyncio-based Python library for seamless integration with the [Pixiv API](https://pixiv.net).
 It draws its inspiration from the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)